Cartesian Fibrations of $(\infty,2)$-categories: Enriched cartesian fibrations

-are morphisms of cartesian (resp.~cocartesian) fibrations, i.e. the top horizontal maps send (respectively) \(p_{x,y}\)-cartesian 1-simplices to \(p_{x,z}\)-cartesian (resp.~\(p_{w,y}\)) ones (or cocartesian ones in the outer case). \end{enumerate} By swapping the adjective ``cartesian'' with ``cocartesian'' in point (1), we obtain the notion of enriched inner/outer cocartesian 2-fibration between marked-simplicial categories. \end{define}
+are morphisms of cartesian (resp.~cocartesian) fibrations, i.e., the top horizontal maps in both squares preserve cartesian (resp.~cocartesian) edges. \end{enumerate} We will say that \(p\) is \ndef{an enriched 2-inner} (resp.~\ndef{2-outer}) \ndef{cartesian fibration} if it is an enriched 2-inner (resp.~2-outer) fibration and an enriched cartesian fibration. \end{define}

-We say that \(\E\in \nCat{\s^+} \) is a \emph{\(\Catoo\)-category} if it is fibrant in the Dwyer--Kan model structure, i.e.~if it is enriched over \(\infty\)-categories, with marking given by equivalences.
-A \emph{fibration} of \(\Catoo\)-categories is a fibration between fibrant objects in the Dwyer--Kan model structure on \(\nCat{\s^+}\).
+Our goal in the present section is to prove the following: \begin{thm} Let \(p\colon \E \to \B\) be a fibration of \(\Catoo\)-categories.
+Then \(p\colon \E \rightarrow \B\) is an enriched 2-inner (resp.~2-outer) cartesian fibration in the sense of Definition \ref{cart fib marked cat} if and only if